 If you are technically inclined, you can view the source code for the site at my GitHub repo below!

 I sometimes use copyrighted material (such as publicly-available images and renderings of vehicle designs created by manufacturers) as an integral part of my technology news reporting and analysis.
 I claim that use of these images constitutes fair use under the CMSI “Set of Principles for Fair Use in Journalism”, specifically “When copyrighted material is used as illustration in news reporting or analysis.”

 As required by the CMSI standard, I will properly attribute the source of the material.
 If you believe that my use of an image you own does not constitute fair use, please contact me using the comment box.

-I do not comment on or publish analysis on stories about my employer, The Boeing Company, for ethical and professional reasons.
+I do not comment on or publish analysis on stories about my current employer for ethical and professional reasons.